certkit-io/certificate-provisioning/s3-compatible-storage/README.md

-# CertKit Uses S3 Based Storage for Certificates
+# CertKit Uses S3 Compatible Storage for Certificates

 All of your issued certificates are stored in S3 compatible storage.
-We use MinIO for the task.
+We use [MinIO](https://www.min.io/) for the task.
 This allows us to make the storage backend scalable and secure, while allowing access with industry standard tooling.

 - **S3-Compatible Storage**: Certificates are stored in S3-based backends (MinIO) for easy retrieval with standard tools.
 - **Secure by Default**: All access uses industry standard request signing, TLS, and least-privilege credentials.
 No ad-hoc secrets or weak links.